Implement a product feature using GitHub Spec Kit

 9. Review the updated constitution.md file in the editor.

 Notice that GitHub Copilot recognizes the underlying principles of the ContosoDashboard project and incorporates them into the constitution.
-This includes enforcing a spec-driven development development approach and the distinction between a training and production code.
+The constitution enforces a spec-driven development approach and recognizes the distinction between a training app and production code.

 Each principle should be clearly stated and actionable.
 For example: